khalilalm/khalilalm/README.md

 - 👋 Hi, I’m Khalil Al-Mujeeb.

-- 👀 I’m interested in coding, working out, anime and helping others in the areas that I have failed.
+- 👀 I’m interested in coding, working out, and Cybersecurity.
-- 🌱 I’m currently learning NFT programming with Opensea.
-- 💞️ I’m looking to collaborate on more opensource projects specifically incorporating messaging systems.
-- 📫 Here's how to reach me
+- 📫 Here's how to reach me:
   <br></br><a href="https://www.linkedin.com/in/khalil-al-mujeeb/" ><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></img></a>
 <!---
 khalilalm/khalilalm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.